SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 Sum the digits of a **positive** integer **n**.
 For example, if **n = 5634**, the result will be: 5 + 6 + 3 + 4 = **18**.

-We can use the following idea to solve the task:
+We can use the following idea to solve the problem:

 * We create the variable **`n`** to which we assign a value equal to the number entered by the user.
 * We create a second variable - **`sum`**, with the initial value of 0.
 We will use it to calculate and store the result.